dankamongmen/notcurses/INSTALL.md

 If you only intend to build core Notcurses (without multimedia support), you can omit `mingw-w64-ucrt-x86_64-openimageio`.
-If you do not want to deflate Kitty graphics, you can omit 'mingw-w64-ucrt-x86_64-libdeflate'.
+If you do not want to deflate Kitty graphics, you can omit 'mingw-w64-ucrt-x86_64-libdeflate'; build with `-DUSE_DEFLATE=off` in this case.

 You'll want to add `-DUSE_DOCTEST=off -DUSE_PANDOC=off` to your `cmake` invocation.
+`notcurses-tester` does not currently work on Windows, and you probably don't want to build the UNIX-style documentation.

 ## Building